 In January, OSHA will address concerns over the recently passed bill regarding new safety standards in the workplace.
-These new regulations will factor around workplace violence in health care and social services.
+These new regulations will factor in workplace violence in health care and social services.

 The current plans for the month of April include new guidelines for walking and working surfaces.
 Specifically, this will address the safety of stair rail systems.
 These new guidelines are imperative due to the fact that the current safety standards in stair rail systems are unclear and outdated.